Accessibility Options

 Exercise for Multiple Sclerosis (MS)

 Living with Multiple Sclerosis (MS) presents unique physical and neurological challenges.
-However, the right combination of physiotherapy and tailored exercise programmes can play a vital role in helping individuals manage symptoms, maintain independence, and improve overall quality of life.
+However, the right combination of physiotherapy, occupational therapy and tailored exercise programmes can play a vital role in helping individuals manage symptoms, maintain independence, and improve overall quality of life.

-At PhysioFunction, we specialise in physiotherapy for Multiple Sclerosis, providing personalised treatment plans designed to support mobility, strength, and long-term wellbeing.
+At PhysioFunction, we provide personalised treatment plans designed to support mobility, strength, and long-term wellbeing.

 The Benefits of Exercise for Multiple Sclerosis